pcdshub/pcdshub.github.io/source/development.rst

 REV   revert an earlier commit
 STY   style fix (whitespace, PEP8)
 TST   addition or modification of tests
-REL   related to releasing numpy
+REL   related to releasing your package
 WIP   Commit that is a work in progress
 ====  ===